ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**

-        * I would recommend setting up an ALARM anytime there are more then 16,000 400 Error requests in FIVE minutes

-        * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute

         * I would recommend implementing a strong password policy that locks out a user for 15 minutes after 3 unsuccessful login's as well as completely locking the user out after 6 unsuccessful login's

         * I would recommend implementing a multi-authentication procedure when resetting passwords

         * I would recommend restricting common injection attacks or brute force attacks by improving firewall rules.
 For example restricting all PHP files, executable files, and webdav or remote control access

+        * I would recommend dropping traffic from any IP Address after 15 400 error codes for ONE hour

         ### [BLUE TEAM Examples #3](b3.md)